-3.0 GUIDING PRINCIPLES This means that in our school all staff will be aware of the guidance issued by Birmingham These are the 7 guiding principles of safeguarding, as stated by Safeguarding Children Partnership Right Help Birmingham Safeguarding Children Partnership (found in Right Help Right time); Right Time , and procedures for Early Help .
-All staff will be enabled to listen and • Have conversations and listen to children and their families as early as possible. understand the lived experience of children and young people by facilitating solution • Understand the child's lived experience. focused conversations appropriate to the • Work collaboratively to improve children's life experience. child/young person's preferred communication • Be open , honest and transparent with families in our approach. style. • Empower families by working with them. • Work in a way that builds on the families' strengths. • Build resilience in families to overcome difficulties.
+3.0 GUIDING PRINCIPLES

+These are the 7 guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Partnership (found in Right Help Right time);

+- Have conversations and listen to children and their families as early as possible. - Understand the child's lived experience. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties.